clowwindy/ShadowVPN/README.md

 [![Build Status]][Travis CI]

 ShadowVPN is a fast, safe VPN based on libsodium.
-Designed for OpenWRT.
+Designed for low end devices, i.e. OpenWRT routers.

 ShadowVPN is beta.
 Please open an issue if you found any bugs.

 Install